 - Lancaster Street between S. Exeter Street and S. Eden Street

 - Aliceanna Street between Central Avenue and Eden Street is closed to eastbound traffic.
-Through summer 2018, the road will be open to westbound traffic only.
+The road will be open to westbound traffic only through summer 2018.

 Additionally, the Promenade between S. Exeter Street and S. Eden Street is closed to pedestrian and bicycle traffic.